Kumari Naaz

-Salma Baig (20 August 1944 - 19 October 1995) popularly known as Kumari Naaz or Baby Naaz was an Indian actress in Hindi language films.
+Salma Baig (20 August 1944 – 19 October 1995), professionally known as Kumari Naaz or Baby Naaz, was an Indian actress who worked in Hindi- and Bhojpuri-language films.
+Best known for her performance in a juvenile role in Boot Polish (1954), Naaz was the highest-paid child actor in Bollywood at the time.

+She later featured in a string of supporting roles in Hindi films from the 1960s to the 1980s.
+Naaz became one of the most popular leading ladies of Bhojpuri cinema, notably starring in Bidesiya (1963) and Saiyan Se Neha Lagaibe (1965).

+Naaz was married to actor Subbiraj of the Kapoor family and had two children.
+She died in 1995 of a chronic liver disease.

+Early life

+Naaz was born as Salma Baig in Mumbai in 1944.
+Her father, Mirza Dawood Baig, was a writer.
+She began working at the age of four, as her parents struggled financially.
+In a later interview with Stardust, she recounted that her mother was physically and mentally abusive towards her, and compelled her to work for her own comfort.

 Career

 She started her career as a child actor in films.
 Her best remembered role as a child artiste was in R. K. Films’ Boot Polish (1954) and Bimal Roy's Devdas.
 She earned rave reviews for her earnest natural performance from The New York Times and a special distinction (along with co-actor Rattan Kumar) from Cannes Film Festival in 1955, where the film was shown in competition.

 In 1958, a Hindi film adaptation called Do Phool (Two Flowers) was released based on the Swiss literary novel/ icon Heidi.
 The role of Heidi – called Poornima in the film – was played by Baby Naaz who was one of the most famous child stars at the time along with Master Romi.

+Naaz debuted in the Bhojpuri film industry with the successful film Bidesiya (1963).
+Avijit Ghosh notes that she became a "sought-after Bhojpuri star" following Bidesiya, and went on to play the leading lady in many Bhojpuri films, including Saiyan Se Neha Lagaiba and Ayeel Basant Bahar (both 1965).
+She later transitioned to mature roles in Ganga Kinare Mora Gaon (1983).
+Naaz stated that she "wanted to erase the image of Baby Naaz from the audience's mind" and "enjoy[ed] working more in Bhojpuri films because there is no star system in regional films."

-She matured into a character actress and bagged good roles in films like Bahu Begum, Kati Patang and Sachaa Jhutha (where she played Rajesh Khanna's physically challenged sister).
+In Hindi films also, she later matured into a character actress and played supporting roles in films like Bahu Begum, Kati Patang and Sachaa Jhutha (where she played Rajesh Khanna's physically challenged sister).